Chris Neill

-Chris Neill (born 1968) is a British comedian, producer, and writer who features regularly on BBC Radio 4 and BBC Radio Scotland.
-Performing also as a stand-up comedian on the UK circuit, he has presented five solo shows on the Edinburgh Festival Fringe since 2002.
+Chris Neill (born 1968) is a British comedian, producer and writer who features regularly on BBC Radio 4 and BBC Radio Scotland.
+As a stand-up comedian on the UK circuit, he has presented five solo shows on the Edinburgh Festival Fringe since 2002.

 Early career

 Chris Neill began his career producing comedy and entertainment shows for BBC Radio between 1993 and 2000.
 Since then, he has continued to make shows for BBC radio networks as a freelancer.
 His productions include The Hudson and Pepperdine Show, Just A Minute, The News Huddlines, Week Ending, Lee and Herring, Rainer Hersch's 20th Century Retrospective, Kit and the Widow - Sanitised for the Wireless, It's That Jo Caulfield Again, Quote...
 Unquote, Miranda Hart's House Party, Cambridge Footlights: A Retrospective, ... by Woody Allen, Clement Doesn't Live Here Anymore, Why the Big Pause?
 Talk of New York, and Sean Lock's 15 Storeys High.